 How Long Should Puppies Be On Puppy Food?

 Puppies can start with solid food at about 4 weeks old, when their tiny chompers are starting to come in.
-This is when they'll begin needing more calories than their mom's milk alone can provide.
-Pups younger than 8 weeks old may need a bit of extra help with the crunchy kibble, so try moistening it by adding some water.
+This is when they’ll begin needing more calories than their mom’s milk alone can provide.
+Pups younger than 8 weeks old may need a bit of extra help with the crunchy kibble, so try moistening it by adding some water if you have a very young puppy (ideally puppies don’t leave mama until they are at least 8 weeks old).

-You can begin transitioning puppies to adult food when they've reached 90% of their expected adult weight.
-For small breeds this is usually somewhere between 9–12 months old, and 12–18 months for larger breeds.
+You can begin transitioning puppies to adult food when they’ve completed about 80% of their skeletal development.
+For small breeds this is usually somewhere around 10–12 months old, and 12–18 months for medium and larger breeds.
+Your veterinarian will be the best one to help you confirm your puppy is ready for adult food.

 How Much Food Do Puppies Need?